 Research Associate

-Ms. Dranch holds a Bachelor of Arts, summa cum laude, in sociology from Emory University.
+Ms. Dranch holds a Bachelor of Arts in Sociology from Emory University.